RinkuDas7857/Gitlab-runner-/docs/register/index.md

     [group](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-a-group-runner-with-a-runner-authentication-token), or
     [project](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-a-project-runner-with-a-runner-authentication-token) runner.
   - Locate the runner authentication token in the `config.toml` file.
 Runner authentication tokens have the prefix, `glrt-`.

-After you register the runner, the configuration is saved to the `config.toml`.

 To register the runner with a [runner authentication token](https://docs.gitlab.com/ee/security/token_overview.html#runner-authentication-tokens):